 * Click here for rating key

-Little Nonna's Restaurant Review: Little Nonna's, a paean to Philadelphia's traditional "red-gravy" Italian restaurants, is the latest from prolific partners chef Marcie Turney and Valerie Safran (Barbuzzo, Lolita, Jamonera).
-The noisy and convivial storefront conjures up a party at grandma's "house," which is stocked with rustic wooden tables, gold-framed mirrors and shelves bursting with retro serving pieces and bric-a-brac.
+Little Nonna's Restaurant Review: Little Nonna's, a paean to Philadelphia's traditional "red-gravy" Italian restaurants, is from prolific partners chef Marcie Turney and Valerie Safran (Barbuzzo, Lolita, Jamonera).
+The noisy and convivial storefront conjures up a party at grandma's "house"; it’s stocked with rustic wooden tables, gold-framed mirrors and shelves bursting with retro serving pieces and bric-a-brac.
 There's also a secluded back patio for seasonal dining.
 The open kitchen turns out reliable versions of Italian-American classics.
-Meatballs --- whether as an appetizer, in a sub-style sandwich at lunch or paired with spaghetti --- are the next best thing to mamma's, while traditional mussels in red sauce get their kick from a long hot pepper and pepperoni.
-Simpler pasta dishes such as linguine with vongole work best, while the textures of pan-seared gnocchi with soppressata, blistered tomato and arugula don’t quite marry.
-The wine list includes ten vintages offered at $10 a glass or $40 a bottle, while the house bottled cocktails --- including a Mulberry Street Sazerac that substitutes a Strega wash for the usual absinthe --- offer a powerful way to get the festivities going.
-No visit to nonna's place would be complete without dessert.
-Choices include a satisfying apple crostada made savory with vanilla-thyme ice cream, tiramisu, and the ultimate in comforting finishes: (Italian) cookies and milk.
+Meatballs --- whether as an appetizer, in a sub-style sandwich at lunch or paired with spaghetti --- are the next best thing to mamma's, while traditional mussels in red sauce get their kick from Calabrian sausage.
+Simpler pasta dishes such as chitarra with crab and bread crumbs work best.
+The wine list includes eleven vintages offered at $10 a glass or $40 a bottle.
+House-bottled cocktails, including a Mulberry Street Sazerac that substitutes a Strega wash for the usual absinthe, present a powerful way to get the festivities going.
+No visit to Little Nonna's would be complete without dessert.
+Choices include a satisfying apple crostada made savory with vanilla-thyme ice cream; tiramisu; and homemade water ice in flavors like lemon basil.